 May is National Mental Health Awareness Month, and May 3-9 also happens to be Children’s Mental Health Awareness Week.
-The Sioux Center Health family wants to help spread awareness, improve understanding, and reduce the stigma associated with mental health conditions.
+The Sioux Center Health family wants to spread awareness, improve understanding, and reduce the stigma associated with mental health conditions.
 Across the United States, over ten (10) million persons are diagnosed with and are directly affected by a mental illness.
 Others are indirectly affected by having to watch their loved ones battle mental health conditions.

 Mental illnesses affect persons of all genders, races, and ages.
 There are numerous types, all caused by varying factors.
 As such, there are multiple forms of treatments available to combat these conditions.
 The most common types of mental health conditions affecting the adult population in the US include anxiety disorders, major depressive disorder, and bipolar disorder.
 According to the CDC, ADHD, anxiety, and depression are seen more frequently in children.

 Anxiety disorders are a group of psychiatric conditions that involve extreme fear or worry.
 The three most common types are Generalized Anxiety Disorder, Panic Disorder, and Specific Phobias.
 These conditions typically are caused by genetics, chemical imbalances in the brain, medical conditions, drug misuse, and stress.
-The Anxiety and Depression Association of America reports that anxiety disorders are quite treatable, but unfortunately, only approximately 37% of persons with anxiety disorders get treated.
+The Anxiety and Depression Association of America reports that anxiety disorders are quite treatable.
+But unfortunately, only approximately 37% of persons with anxiety disorders get treated.

 Common symptoms of anxiety disorders include but are not limited to agitation, fatigue, panic attacks, muscle tension, excessive worrying, restlessness, and difficulty sleeping.
 At Sioux Center Health, we provide several forms of treatment, ideal for managing anxiety disorders.
 These include Cognitive Behavioral Therapy, Mindfulness Therapy, and a medication regime.
 For children, our play therapy has been seen to assist with reducing anxiety.